Lucsantosg/CloudLogAnalysis/cfapps/logging_writing_to_log_from_cf_app.md

 For more information about Liberty for Java™ applications, see [Liberty Profile: Logging and Trace ![External link icon](../../../icons/launch-glyph.svg "External link icon")](http://www-01.ibm.com/support/knowledgecenter/was_beta_liberty/com.ibm.websphere.wlp.nd.multiplatform.doc/ae/rwlp_logging.html){: new_window}.

-For a **Node.js Cloud Foundry app**, you can use the built in console logging module to configure logging for the runtime in {{site.data.keyword.Bluemix}}.
+For a **Node.js Cloud Foundry app**, you can use the built in console logging module to configure logging for the runtime in the {{site.data.keyword.Bluemix}}.
 You can put messages on both the stdout and stderr:

 * console.log('message') will send the msg to the STDOUT stream
 * console.error('error_message') will send the error to the STDERR stream